 We find that the program increased intergroup contact, intergroup trust, and perceptions of physical security.
 We see signs of the positive effects in fieldwork as well as in data – in one of the treatment sites, farmers defended pastoralists from a group of anti-pastoralist vigilantes, rather than assist the vigilantes in removing the pastoralists and claiming their land.
 Our results also show that the intervention affected communities as a whole, not just community members directly involved in the intergroup contact.
 Individuals who directly engaged in intergroup contact changed the most positively from baseline to endline, but we also observe positive spillovers of trust to group members for whom we did not exogenously increase intergroup contact.

 This study expands our knowledge about group conflict in several ways.
-First, this study synthesizes psychological and rationalist explanations for violent group conflict, demonstrating how the two perspectives complement each other.
+First, it synthesizes psychological and rationalist explanations for violent group conflict, demonstrating how the two perspectives complement each other.
 Rationalist explanations teach that group conflict is a bargaining problem and violence is caused by incompatible incentives and mistrust; psychological explanations teach that emotions and group biases cause violent group conflict.
 We synthesize these perspectives to explain how psychological factors affect intergroup conflict by increasing or decreasing the likelihood of successful bargaining.

 Second, this study teaches us about the capacity of intergroup contact to improve intergroup relations and reduce conflict.
 Peacebuilding organizations implement numerous contact-based interventions in violent contexts each year (Ditlmann, Samii, and Zeitzoff 2017), but its efficacy to improve intergroup attitudes amid real-world conflict is an open question (Ditlmann, Samii, and Zeitzoff 2017; Paluck, Green, and Green 2017).
 To our knowledge this is the first field experimental test of a contact-based intervention implemented during an active conflict.
-The results suggest that contact-based peacebuilding programs can effectively improve relationships between conflicting groups and is especially relevant to conflict resolution in the cases of intergroup and intercommunal conflicts.
+The results suggest that contact-based peacebuilding programs can effectively improve relationships between conflicting groups and are especially relevant to conflict resolution in the cases of intergroup and intercommunal conflicts.

-Third, this paper teaches us about settling disputes between sedentary peoples and nomadic peoples.
-Violent conflict between settled peoples and nomadic peoples is on the rise throughout Africa (Kuusaana and Bukari 2015; Mwamfupe 2015; Nnoko-Mewanu 2018).
-This study focuses on the Fulani, the largest semi-nomadic people on Earth (Encyclopedia 2017).
-Their way of life makes them targets for violence throughout Africa.
-Along with this conflict in Nigeria, Fulani in Mali have been the targets of violence so severe that researchers at Armed Conflict Location & Event Data Project called it “ethnic cleansing” (Economist 2019).
-Understanding how to prevent violent conflict between Fulani and settled peoples can help prevent violence that targets other nomadic and semi-nomadic peoples, such as the Tuaregs in West Africa, Uyghurs in Central Asia, Kochi in Afghanistan, and Khoisan of Southern Africa.
+Third, this paper teaches us about settling disputes between sedentary peoples and nomadic peoples, which are on the rise throughout Africa.
+Understanding how to prevent violent conflict between nomadic and settled peoples in Nigeria can help prevent violence that targets other nomadic and semi-nomadic peoples, such as the Tuaregs in West Africa, Uyghurs in Central Asia, Kochi in Afghanistan, and Khoisan of Southern Africa.
 Preventing such violence could help preserve a dying way of life.

 References